danielharrell/open-eyes-lect-2017-18/Open.md

 We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
+This presence is marked in the passage in two ways.
+(Express ways and then elaborate.)
+First, from the standpoint of common sense, how things seem is how things are, as if we were open to the world without qualification, and as if this openness, then, had the presence of a fact.
+But second, again from the standpoint of common sense, any claim to the contrary, that how things seem is *not* how they are, sounds incredible.
+And in this incredulity of common sense, to any claim against it, it is as if our openness to the world had the presence not just of a fact, but of a principle that justifies the fact.

-For suppose we were open, without being enclosed.
-Then, we might infer, the way things seem would be the way things are.
-But this is true for common sense. ---So true, in fact, that arguments to the contrary sound incredible.
-Or to give the point more nuance, perhaps we could say that for common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, when I mistake one thing for another.
-To make the difference *irresolvable*  will therefore take an act of thought *beyond* common sense, and contrary to it.
+Still, for those of us who admire philosophical speculation, it is hard not to dismiss common sense as naive; for surely the way things seem is *not* how they are.
+But I think there is a way to But why credit common sense as a fact, much less a principle, if Even so, those of us who admire philosophical speculation more likely to think of common s To clarify this, we might recast Bergon's description of common sense like this.
+For common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, when I mistake one thing for another.
+To make the difference *irresolvable*, then, will therefore take an act of thought *beyond* common sense, and contrary to it.
 We will need Plato's cave, or Descartes' deceiver, or some like appeal, in effect, to a postulate